joachim-n/mutable-typed-data/README.md

 ### Options

-Options can be defined with an array, or with objects, which allow options to have descriptions as well as labels:
+Options can be defined with an array, or with objects, which allow options to have descriptions and weights as well as labels:

 ```
 $definition = \MutableTypedData\Definition\DataDefinition::create('string')